 Biologists believe the liquid dye or Abeer penetrates the body and enters into the pores.
 It has the effect of strengthening the ions in the body and adds health and beauty to it.
 There is yet another scientific reason for celebrating the Holi, this, however, pertains to the tradition of Holika Dahan.
 The mutation period of winter and spring induces the growth of bacteria in the atmosphere as well as in the body.
 When Holika is burnt, the temperature rises to about 145 degrees Fahrenheit.
 Following the tradition when people perform Parikrama (circumambulation or going around) around the fire, the heat from the fire kills the bacteria in the body thus, cleansing it.

 The colors available in the market contain harmful chemicals that end up doing more harm than good.
 The organic herbal colours are usually made from organic turmeric, beetroot, kumkum, indigo leaves, white maida, rose petals, marigold flowers, gram flour, tulsi leaves, Mehendi leaves, sandalwood powders, and varieties of organic stuff and flowers.

 How to Make Your Own Natural Colours for Holi this year

 Yellow: Mix organic haldi(turmeric) and besan powder to make yellow color Or else, grind dried marigold flowers or yellow chrysanthemums to get another shade of yellow.

 Green: Take some fresh Mehendi leaves, dry them and grind them to get green-coloured powder.
 You can obtain different shades of green by mixing henna powder with flour or besan.

 Blue: If you are lucky to find the blue Hibiscus flowers, dry and grind them to get a nice blue colour.

 Use organic colours or home-made natural colours this holi.
-Stop wasting water by playing with water colours.
-Make it more fun, more enjoyable and eco-friendly.
+Make it more fun, more enjoyable, and eco-friendly.